JustJoseM/CommunicationSolutions/README.md

    - The Admin portal allows the admin to keep pertinent notes about clients, see all upcoming meetings, and keep track of information such as revenue, client submitted ratings, and number of appointments per month/quarter/year.

 + Key Feature #5
-   - User Friendly UI: Whoever is accessing the site can easily navigate to whatever page they need, and gather the required information
+   - User-Friendly UI: Whoever is accessing the site can easily navigate to whatever page they need, and gather the required information

 # Tech Stack
 ### Frontend